A multiple criteria methodology for priority based portfolio selection: Introduction

-In this sense, there emerges the possibility of using Multiple Criteria Decision Aiding (MCDA) methods \citep[see e.g.,][]{greco2016multiple,ishizaka2013multi} that can guide the Decision Makers (DMs) throughout the process.
-In the literature, several methods have been introduced to deal with real cases of the preservation of cultural heritage.
+In this sense emerges the possibility of using Multiple Criteria Decision Aiding (MCDA) methodologies \citep[see e.g.,][]{greco2016multiple,ishizaka2013multi} that can guide the Decision-Makers (DMs) throughout the process.
+In the literature several methodologies have been introduced to deal with real cases of preservation of the cultural heritage.
 The main scope is the identification and the selection of the possible actions to be made.
-Usually, several criteria are considered, as in \cite{WangZe10}, where the cultural aspect was taken into account together with economic, architectural, environmental, social and continuity aspects.
+Usually, several criteria are considered as in \cite{WangZe10} where the cultural aspect was taken into account together with economic, architectural, environmental, social and continuity aspects.

-The Analytic Hierarchic Process (AHP) was adopted by \cite{WangZe10}, as well as others, for the selection of the reuse of historic buildings in Tapei City.
-In \cite{HongCh17} as well, AHP helps to rank the historic buildings to be reused with a different scope in the Grand Canal Area in China.
-Also, \cite{KututEtAl14} used AHP combined with the additive ratio assessment method for the definition of preservation actions for the historic buildings in Vilnius or in \cite{lolli2017}, where it is combined with the $K$-means algorithm for selecting the energy requalification interventions.
+Among the others, Analytic Hierarchic Process (AHP) was adopted by \cite{WangZe10} for the selection of the reuse of historic buildings in Tapei City.
+Again, in \cite{HongCh17}, AHP helps to rank the historic buildings to be reused with a different scope in the Grand Canal Area in China.
+Also, \cite{KututEtAl14} used AHP combined with the additive ratio assessment method for the definition of preservation actions for the historic buildings in Vilnius or in \cite{lolli2017} where is combined with the $K$-means algorithm for selecting the energy requalification interventions.

-Often, the weighted-sum of the criteria is considered, as in \cite{DuttaHu09}, for the selection of historic buildings to preserve in the historical city of Calcutta or in \cite{GiulianiEtAl18}, to classify the possible reuse of historic grain silos in Italy.
-In the same perspective, \cite{FerrettiEtAl14} used multi-attribute value theory for ranking the different reuses of mills located in the metropolitan area of Turin.
+Often, the weighted-sum of the criteria is considered as in \cite{DuttaHu09} for the selection of historic buildings to preserve in the historical city of Calcutta or in \cite{GiulianiEtAl18} to classify the possible reuse of historic grain silos in Italy.
+In the same perspective, \cite{FerrettiEtAl14} used the multi-attribute value theory for ranking the different reuse of mills located in the metropolitan city of Turin.

-Furthermore, \cite{GioveEtAl11} tested some MCDA methods, such as the use of the Choquet integral, to evaluate the sustainability of projects for the reuse of the Old Arsenal in Venice.
+Furthermore, \cite{GioveEtAl11} tested some MCDA methods, as the use of the Choquet integral, to evaluate the sustainability of projects for the reuse of the Old Arsenal in Venice.